CodeSizzler/DP100-Handouts/README.md

 # DP100-Handouts
-This repo contains handouts for DP100 - Designing and Implementing a Data Science Solution on Azure
+This repo contains handouts for DP100 - Designing and Implementing a Data Science Solution on Azure.